trong-le/aries-activity-github-source/README.md

 ```

 ### State
-The state parameter specifies the state of the pull request inside of a repository.
+The state parameter specifies the state of the pull request or issue inside of a repository.
 Default is `all`.
-This parameter is only used in `listPullRequests`.
+This parameter is used in `listPullRequests` and `listIssues`.
 ```javascript
 "state": "closed"
 ```